For agents

 Agent quickstart

-One-page primer for an agent connecting to a brain over MCP.
+One-page primer for an agent connecting to a memory over MCP.

-Section titled “What this brain is”A single SQLite file (brain.db) on the user’s machine, exposed over stdio JSON-RPC 2.0 by gbrain serve.
-Seventeen brain_* tools cover every supported operation.
-There is no other API; you cannot reach external services through the brain.
+Section titled “What this memory is”A single SQLite file (memory.db) on the user’s machine, exposed over stdio JSON-RPC 2.0 by quaid serve.
+Twenty-six memory_* tools cover every supported operation.
+There is no other API; you cannot reach external services through the memory.

 - Pages with frontmatter, compiled truth, and an append-only timeline.